AncientMariner/TDD-Katas/README.md

     Develop a recently-used-list class to hold strings uniquely in Last-In-First-Out order.

-    The most recently added item is first, the least recently added item is last.
+    The most recently added item is tail, the least recently added item is tail.
     Items can be looked up by index, which counts from zero.
     Items in the list are unique, so duplicate insertions are moved rather than added.